Editor in chief

 University of Naples Federico II

 Pediatric Cardiology deals with the study of heart disease which usually occurs in infants, children, and adolescents.
 This study also includes embryology and anatomy, physiology and pharmacology, pathology, genetics, radiology, investigative cardiology, biochemistry, electrophysiology, clinical aspects and echocardiography, and cardiac surgery.
-Edelweiss Publications Inc, USA welcomes original manuscripts related to all Pediatric Cardiology related aspects which will be published in Clinical Cardiology and Cardiovascular Medicine journal.
+The Edelweiss publications welcome original manuscripts related to all Pediatric Cardiology related aspects which will be published in heart related journals like Clinical Cardiology and Cardiovascular Medicine journal.

 Cardiac disorders such as coronary heart disease includes myocardial infarction, cardiomyopathy, arrhythmias, heart failure and others are common and these are a major cause of mortality in elderly people.
-Vascular disorders such as atherosclerosis and peripheral arterial disease cause significant morbidity and mortality in aged people.
-The journal of Clinical Cardiology and Cardiovascular Medicine running by Edelweiss publications Inc accepts all the research work, commentaries, review articles, many more articles related to Cardiogeriatrics.
+Vascular disorders such as atherosclerosis and peripheral arterial disease causing significant morbidity and mortality in aged people.
+The Cardiology research journals like Clinical Cardiology and Cardiovascular Medicine running by Edelweiss publications accepts all the research work, commentaries, review articles, many more articles related to Cardiogeriatrics.

-Electrocardiographyis the process in which electrical activity of the heart is recorded by using electrodes placed on the skin over a period of time.
-These electrodes detect the tiny electrical changes on the skin that arise from the heart muscle s electro physiologic pattern of depolarizing and repolarizing during each heartbeat.
+Electrocardiography is the process in which electrical activity of the heart is recorded by using electrodes placed on the skin over a period of time.
+These electrodes detect the tiny electrical changes on the skin that arise from the heart muscles electro physiologic pattern of depolarizing and repolarizing during each heartbeat.
 It is very commonly performed in order to detect any cardiac problems.
-Clinical Cardiology and Cardiovascular Medicine journal welcomes new research and techniques related to Electrocardiography.
+Heart related Journals like Clinical Cardiology and Cardiovascular Medicine journal welcomes new research and techniques related to Electrocardiography.
 At edelweiss Publications we promote your articles worldwide.

 Vectorcardiography which is commonly abbreviated as VCG is a special method of recording magnitude and direction of the electrical forces that are generated by the heart by means of a continuous series of vectors that form curving lines around a central point.
-Clinical Cardiology & Cardiovascular Medicine (CCCM) provides a open access platform to put forth the ongoing research, reviews on Vectorcardiography globally.
+Cardiology research Journals like Clinical Cardiology and Cardiovascular Medicine (CCCM) provides a global open access platform to put forth the ongoing research, reviews on Vectorcardiography

 The action potential caused to the electrical impulses in the heart muscle leads to contraction of cardiac muscle.
 Heart rate directly related to the rate of the impulse.
 Pace makers are the cells which creates the rhythmic impulses, which causes the blood pumping, also controlling the heart rate.
 Pace makers in the heart make up the cardiac pacemaker, also known as natural pacemaker.
-Edelweiss Publications accepts all the articles, reviews, commentaries, case reports related to cardiac pacing to publish in journal of Clinical Cardiology and Cardiovascular medicine.
+Edelweiss Publications accepts all the research on Cardiac Pacing, hypertension articles, reviews, commentaries, case reports of cardiology, heart transplantation case reports, and coronary angioplasty risk related topics to publish in journal of Clinical Cardiology and Cardiovascular medicine.

 Cardiac fibrosis refers to an abnormal thickening of the heart valves due to inappropriate proliferation of cardiac fibroblasts which is more commonly refers to the excess deposition of extracellular matrix in the cardiac muscle.
 Fibrotic cardiac muscle is stiffer and less compliant and which may see in the progression to heart failure.
 Clinical Cardiology and Cardiovascular Medicine is the Journal maintained by Edelweiss publications, which ensures of Rapid Peer review with the help of its Editorial Board.